Physical Therapy Guide to De Quervain’s Tendinitis

 Can This Injury or Condition Be Prevented?

-It may be possible to prevent De Quervain's tendinitis.
-Some risk factors cannot be controlled, such as gender, race, or age; however, physical therapists recommend that you:
+It may be possible to prevent de Quervain's tendinitis.
+Some risk factors cannot be controlled, such as gender or age.
+However, a physical therapist may recommend that you:

 - Avoid chronic overuse of the hand.

 - Avoid or restrict overly forceful use of the wrist.

 - Avoid excessive use of the thumbs, such as with texting.

 - Avoid putting the wrist and hand in awkward positions while using the hand or arm.

 - Train and condition in sports, such as golf and tennis, to minimize wrist and thumb strain.

 - Take frequent breaks if you must repeat an activity that aggravates your condition.